 The Nose Knows – The Proust Effect & The Sense Memory Connection

-by Stacy Thomas | June 30, 2020, updated almost 4 years ago
+by Stacy Thomas | June 30, 2020, updated about 4 years ago

 I love the smell of wood-burning.
 Whenever I’m driving past a farm and they’re burning brush I crank down the window and inhale until I’m practically hyperventilating.
 If I pass a house with smoke drifting out the chimney, I stop and sniff the air until I can catch a whiff.